Research on Back Sleeping And SIDS

 Whatever the mechanism, evidence from numerous countries—including New Zealand, Sweden, and the United States—suggests that placing babies on their backs to sleep results in a substantial decline in the SIDS rate compared to placing babies on their stomachs to sleep.
 Researchers have established the link between stomach sleeping and SIDS by showing that babies who died from SIDS were more likely to be put to sleep on their stomachs compared to babies who lived.

-Then public health campaigns were launched to promote back sleep position and reduce the use of the stomach sleep position.
-Dramatic decreases in SIDS rates were observed in all countries with these public health campaigns and they have been successful in reducing the prevalence of stomach sleep position among infants.
+After that discovery, public health campaigns were launched to promote back sleep position and reduce the use of the stomach sleep position.
+Dramatic decreases in SIDS rates were observed in all countries with these public health campaigns; these campaigns have been successful in reducing the prevalence of stomach sleep position among infants.
 In areas where stomach sleeping is rare (including Hong Kong), SIDS rates historically have been very low, which further strengthens the association.3,4

 Compared with infants who sleep on their backs, infants who sleep on their stomachs: